RCD(0,N)-spaces with small linear diameter growth: Introduction

-In this paper we extend the result of Sormani \cite{sormani2000nonnegative} to RCD($0,N$) spaces and the main theorem is stated as following. \begin{thm} Let $(X,d,m)$ be an RCD(0,N) space for some $N\in[1,\infty)$.\ Then, \begin{enumerate} \item If $N\geqslant2$, and X has small linear diameter growth, i.e.,
+In this paper we extend the result of Sormani \cite{sormani2000nonnegative} to RCD($0,N$) spaces and the main theorem is stated as following. \begin{thm} Let $(X,d,m)$ be an RCD(0,N) space for some $N\in[1,\infty)$.\ Then, \begin{enumerate} \item If $N>2$, and X has small linear diameter growth, i.e.,

-where Then the revised fundamental group G(X) is finitely generated. \item If $1\leqslant N<2$, then the fundamental group $\pi_{1}(X)$ is trivial. \end{enumerate} \end{thm} To prove this result, we extend the Halfway Lemma and Uniform Cut Lemma established by Sormani in \cite{sormani2000nonnegative} to a non-smooth setting and the spirit of the proof is similar.\ Let us point out that Kitabeppu and Lakzian proved a similar result in \cite{kitabeppu2015non}, under additional non-branching and semi-locally simple connectedness assumptions.\ In our argument, we drop the non-branching assumption by carefully applying the excess estimate established for RCD($K,N$) spaces in \cite{gigli2014abresch}.\ It can be seen in the proof that the excess estimate can prevent the structure of an RCD($0,N$) space being too wild.\ Moreover, the semi-locally simple connectedness assumption is necessary and sufficient for the existence of a simply connected universal cover, but we can still study the revised fundamental group instead of fundamental group without this assumption, since any RCD$^*$($K,N$) space admits a universal cover, which may not be simply connected \cite{mondino2019universal}.\\ Also, since the Ricci-limit space is semi-locally simply connected, proved by Wang \cite{wang2021ricci}, it is straightforward to obtain the following corallary. \begin{cor} Let $(M_{i}^{n},g_{i},p_{i})$ be a sequence of n-dimensional Riemannian manifold with $Ric_{g_{i}}\geqslant-\delta_{i}\to0$ and $(M_{i}^{n},g_{i},p_{i})\xrightarrow{pGH}(X,d,p)$.\ Then, \begin{enumerate} \item If $n\geqslant3$, and X has small linear diameter growth, i.e.,
+where then the fundamental group $\pi_{1}(X)$ is finitely generated. \item If $N=2$, then the fundamental group $\pi_{1}(X)$ is finitely generated. \item If $1\leqslant N<2$, then the fundamental group $\pi_{1}(X)$ is trivial. \end{enumerate} \end{thm} To prove this result, we extend the Halfway Lemma and Uniform Cut Lemma established by Sormani in \cite{sormani2000nonnegative} to a non-smooth setting and the spirit of the proof is similar.\ Let us point out that Kitabeppu and Lakzian proved a similar result in \cite{kitabeppu2015non}, under additional non-branching and semi-locally simple connectedness assumptions.\ In our argument, we drop the non-branching assumption by carefully applying the excess estimate established for RCD($K,N$) spaces in \cite{gigli2014abresch}.\ It can be seen in the proof that the excess estimate can prevent the structure of an RCD($0,N$) space being too wild.\ Also, the semi-locally simple connectedness is necessary and sufficient for the existence of a simply connected universal cover, but by Wang's result \cite{wang2023rcd}, we can directly drop this assumption.\\ Furthermore, we prove the finite generation of $\pi_{1}(X)$ without assuming small linear diameter growth in the case $N=2$, which differs from Kitabeppu and Lakzian's result in \cite{kitabeppu2015non}.\ Our results are more similar to the situation on manifolds.\ Notice that for 2-dimensional manifolds, $Ric\geqslant0$ is equivalent to $sec\geqslant0$, which implies that the the fundamental group is finitely generated (see \cite{gromov1978manifolds}).\\ Also, since the Ricci-limit space is RCD space, it is straightforward to obtain the following corallary. \begin{cor} Let $(M_{i}^{n},g_{i},p_{i})$ be a sequence of n-dimensional Riemannian manifold with $Ric_{g_{i}}\geqslant-\delta_{i}\to0$ and $(M_{i}^{n},g_{i},p_{i})\xrightarrow{pGH}(X,d,p)$.\ Then, \begin{enumerate} \item If $n\geqslant3$, and X has small linear diameter growth, i.e.,